-Step Therapy/Contingent Therapy Programs
+Step Therapy (ST)/Contingent Therapy Programs

 Some Benefit Sponsors require the Covered Person to try one or more preferred medications before a non-preferred medication is considered for payment.
 This is referred to as step therapy.
 Refer to the Benefit Sponsor's Drug Formulary to determine if a drug is subject to step therapy.
-Examples of medications that may be included in step therapy programs include topical non-steroidal medications, xanthine oxidase inhibitors/renin Inhibitors, and proton pump inhibitors.
 For the most current information on step therapy, visit the Covered Person's Benefit Sponsor's website.
-Claims for drugs subject to step therapy will reject with the NCPDP reject codes of 75 "PA required" or 608 "Step Therapy Alternate Drug Therapy Required Prior to Use of Submitted Product Service ID" and 76 "Plan Limitations Exceeded."
+Claims for drugs subject to step therapy will reject with the NCPDP reject codes of 75 "Prior Authorization Required" or 608 "Step Therapy Alternate Drug Therapy Required Prior to Use of Submitted Product Service ID"

+and 76 "Plan Limitations Exceeded."
 POS messages will vary based on the drug or program and may include quantity limit, step therapy, or clinical necessity requirements in addition to PA.

-Quantity Limit
+Quantity Limit (QL)

 Many Benefit Sponsors restrict the quantity that may be dispensed on certain drugs, such as proton pump inhibitors or tobacco cessation medications.
 These limits follow clinical dosing guidelines and restrict the dispensing of the drug to a maximum quantity.
 A claim that exceeds the quantity limit will result in a NCPDP reject code 76 "Plan Limits Exceeded."
-A free-form text message accompanies the rejection and indicates the maximum quantity that may be dispensed.
+An additional message accompanies the rejection and indicates the maximum quantity that may be dispensed.
 The Pharmacy's software system must be able to capture the reject code and associated POS message.
 This section titled "Quantity Limit" does not apply to Prescription Drug Services where a Pharmacy receives a rejection message at the POS indicating "Prior Authorization Required," "Call Pharmacy Help Desk," and/or "Plan Dollar Limit Exceeded."